LRydin/KramersMoyal/README.md

 <img src="/other/fig2.png" title="Drift and diffusion terms of an Ornstein–Uhlenbeck process" height="200"/>

-Notice here that to obtain the Kramers–Moyal coefficients you need to multiply `kmc` by the timestep `delta_t`.
+Notice here that to obtain the Kramers–Moyal coefficients you need to divide `kmc` by the timestep `delta_t`.
 This normalisation stems from the Taylor-like approximation, i.e., the Kramers–Moyal expansion (`delta t` &rarr; 0).

 # A two-dimensional diffusion process